 Top 15 Influential Leaders from Ancient Greece

 There is no question that ancient Greeks were among the most influential civilizations the world has ever seen.
-Notwithstanding a few flaws here and there, the ancient Greek city states were instrumental instituting several ideas and philosophies that changed the face of the Earth.
-Greek leaders in those city-states in particular were highly celebrated during their days.
+Notwithstanding a few flaws here and there, the ancient Greek city states were instrumental in developing several ideas and philosophies that changed the face of the Earth.
+Greek leaders in those city-states were highly celebrated during the years after their deaths.
 Colossal philosophical thinkers such as Socrates and Plato also enjoyed the same magnitude of fame.
 But there are many reasons why ancient Greeks are dearly missed in our world today — apart from revolutionizing their era, ancient Greeks also left great work and ideological legacies.

 Ancient Greek Leaders and their Impact on the world

 The ancient Greeks were successful in many different ways, from putting up massive architectural structure to nurturing a rich cultural history.
 They were also prolific at coming out with scientific/mathematical discoveries, exquisite writing and poetry, and philosophy.
 It appeared as if the Greeks were bad at nothing.
 So there’s nothing really surprising when some modern day scholars name Ancient Greece as the greatest civilization to have ever existed on our planet.

 Without wasting much time, let’s go straight into the lives of the following 15 heroic leaders of ancient Greece.
 The submission also includes a few villainous leaders from ancient Greece.

 Even after two millennial, The world still recognizes Alexander the Great as one of the all-time greatest military figures to ever pop up in the world.
 Alexander the Great (356 –323 BCE) was a Greek conqueror who conquered much of the ancient Macedonian kingdom and Asia.
 His father was king Philip II of Macedonia.